keptn/keptn.github.io/content/docs/develop/operate/install/index.md

 </details>

 ## Install Keptn CLI

-Every release of Keptn provides binaries for the Keptn CLI.
+Every Keptn release provides binaries for the Keptn CLI.
 These binaries are available for Linux, macOS, and Windows.

 - Download the version for your operating system from: [github.com/keptn/](https://github.com/keptn/keptn/releases/tag/0.6.2)
 - Unpack the archive